dwyl/learn-jsdoc/README.md

 ### FAQ

-Q: Do I need Java to run JSDoc?
+Q: Do I need Java to run JSDoc? <br />
 A: No. [Java](http://www.securelist.com/en/analysis/204792310/Kaspersky_Lab_Report_Java_under_attack_the_evolution_of_exploits_in_2012_2013) is not required. :-)

-Q: What is package.json
-A: Here are a few links: